uvarc/rc-website/content/userinfo/storage/research-standard.md

 #### Globus Connect (Large Data Transfers)
 Globus provides access to data on local machines and Rivanna file systems, as well as external institutions and facilities.
 Globus is well suited for transferring both small files and large amounts of data.
 More information on Globus data transfer can be found [here](/userinfo/globus/).

-# File Manipulation and Navigation with Value Storage
+# File Manipulation and Navigation with Research Standard Storage

-Research Value Storage is based on a Linux file system similar to storage spaces on the Rivanna cluster, including [/home](/userinfo/storage/non-sensitive-data/#home) and [/scratch](/userinfo/storage/non-sensitive-data/#scratch).
+_Research Standard_ storage is based on a Linux file system similar to storage spaces on the Rivanna cluster, including [/home](/userinfo/storage/non-sensitive-data/#home) and [/scratch](/userinfo/storage/non-sensitive-data/#scratch).
 Users can invoke generic Linux commands to manage files and directories (`mv`, `cp`, `mkdir`), manage permissions (`chmod`, `chown`) and navigate the file system (`cd`, `ls`, `pwd`).
 If you or your collaborators are unfamiliar with some of these commands, we encourage you to take time to review some of the material below:

 - <a href="https://computers.tutsplus.com/tutorials/navigating-the-terminal-a-gentle-introduction--mac-3855" target="_blank">A Gentle Introduction</a>
 - <a href="https://www.lifewire.com/linux-commands-for-navigating-file-system-4027320" target="_blank">10 Essential Linux Commands</a>